 An airlock is essentially a shield between your fermenting beer and the outside world.
 However, in addition to keeping out the surrounding bacteria-rich air, it also allows gas by-products produced in the fermentation process to escape.

-Although in truth there is little chance of air or contaminates from entering your beer, especially through a small opening, during the most energetic phases of fermentation.
-This is because carbon dioxide production is so great that while it’s escaping, it’s pretty much a one way street.
+Although in truth there is little chance of air or contaminants from entering your beer, especially through a small opening, during the most energetic phases of fermentation.
+This is because carbon dioxide production is so great that while it’s escaping, it’s pretty much a one-way street.